WebDevLuke/My-Articles/2017-article/copy.md

 Posted on XXXXXX
 -->

-# Managing state in front-end with reusable JavaScript functions
+# Managing state in OOCSS with reusable JavaScript functions

 Determining the most efficient way of managing component state is a common issue in [OOCSS](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/), but thankfully there are many methodologies out there which provide some good solutions.
 My preferred solution comes from [SMACSS (Scalable and modular architecture for CSS)](https://smacss.com/) and involves stateful classes.
 To quote SMACSS's [own documentation](https://smacss.com/book/type-state), stateful classes are: